Gustav Vasa: Gustav as king

 Gustav proved an energetic administrator with a ruthless streak not inferior to his predecessor's, brutally suppressing subsequent uprisings (three in Dalarna – which had once been the first region to support his claim to the throne – one in Västergötland, and one in Småland).
 He worked to raise taxes and bring about a Reformation in Sweden, replacing the prerogatives of local landowners, noblemen and clergy with centrally appointed governors and bishops.
-His 37-year rule, which was the longest of an adult Swedish king to that date (subsequently passed by Gustav V and Carl XVI Gustav) saw a complete break with not only the Danish – Norwegian supremacy but also the Roman Catholic Church, whose assets were nationalised, with the Lutheran Church of Sweden established under his personal control.
+His 37-year rule, which was the longest of an adult Swedish king to that date (subsequently passed by Gustav V and Carl XVI Gustav) saw a complete break with not only the Danish – Norwegian supremacy but also the Catholic Church, whose assets were nationalised, with the Lutheran Church of Sweden established under his personal control.
 He became the first truly autocratic native Swedish sovereign and was a skilled bureaucrat and propagandist, with tales of his largely fictitious adventures during the liberation struggle still widespread to this day.
 In 1544, he abolished Medieval Sweden's elective monarchy and replaced it with a hereditary monarchy under the House of Vasa, which held the Swedish throne until 1654.
 Three of his sons, Erik XIV, John III and Charles IX, held the kingship at different points.

 Gustav Vasa has subsequently been labelled the founder of modern Sweden, and the "father of the nation".
 Gustav liked to compare himself to Moses, whom he believed to have also liberated his people and established a sovereign state.
 As a person, Gustav was known for ruthless methods and a bad temper, but also a fondness for music.
 He had a certain sly wit and ability to outmaneuver and annihilate his opponents.
 According to his chronicler Peder Svart, Gustav attacked Hanseatic delegate Herman Iserhel with a knife during the negotiations in Malmö, Iserhel barely escaping.
 He founded one of the oldest orchestras of the world, Kungliga Hovkapellet (Royal Court Orchestra); thus Royal housekeeping accounts from 1526 mention twelve musicians including wind players and a timpanist but no string players.
 Today, Kungliga Hovkapellet is the orchestra of the Royal Swedish Opera.